useflyyer/flyyer-docs/docs/cli/flyyer-cli.md

 Get your API key at: [https://flyyer.io/dashboard/_/settings](https://flyyer.io/dashboard/_/settings)
 :::

-This is the API key required to authenticate before uploading your project to our cloud.
+This is the API key required to authenticate before uploading your deck to our cloud.

 ## Scripts